desmondmorris/node-twitter/README.md

 ### Promises

-The REST API convenience methods will also return Promises if:
+The REST API convenience methods will also return promises if:

 1. A callback is omitted
-2. Promise's are available.
+2. Promises are available

 If those two conditions are met, the above example becomes: